Get us in your inbox

 Advertising

-Virtually every suburb in Sydney can boast a world-class eatery (or several), but none rival the CBD for the sheer number of sky-high culinary experiences on offer.
-We've cherry-picked the best tables to book in the heart of the city, whether you're stepping out for business lunch, a pre-show bite or a swanky degustation.
+Virtually every suburb in Sydney can boast a world-class eatery (or several), but none rival the CBD for the sheer number of exceptional dining options on offer.
+Time Out Sydney's critics, including Food & Drink Editor Avril Treasure, have cherry-picked the best tables to book in the heart of the city, whether you're stepping out for a business lunch, a pre-show bite, or a swanky degustation.

 Want something a little more casual?
 Check out our guide to the best cheap eats in the city.